 The Middle Rio Grande Basin is the central portion of the vast Rio Grande watershed, which includes the Albuquerque metropolitan area.
-There are some unquantified categories of water use in the basin, including natural evaporation from soil and vegetation (evapotranspiration) and water needed to maintain surface flow in
+There are some unquantified categories of water use in the basin, including natural evaporation from soil and vegetation (evapotranspiration) and water needed to maintain surface flow in the Rio Grande (instream flows).
+Instream flows are critical to protect the ecosystem for habitat, to comply with endangered species requirements, and also for tourism.

-Middle Rio Grande Remails